 This is a great time to consider the importance of estate planning and estate planning documents.
-For those of you, who, like me, have been nesting and making mental checklists, here are a few things for you and your family to consider while social distancing.
+For those of you, who, like me, have been nesting and making mental checklists, here are a few things for you and your family to consider.

 A Will or a Trust is an Important Estate Planning Document Must

 A Will or a Trust is a must.
 At their basic level, either a Will or a Trust will serve as a manual for the timely and orderly disposition of your assets.
 However, a Will requires that it be probated before it can be given any force and effect.
 A Trust on the other hand, is effective immediately.
 It does not require probate and it also, often, does not require any Court intervention.
 This becomes increasingly important in the event of a quarantine or system and city-wide shutdown.
 With a Trust, the appointed Trustee simply takes over and can make distributions in accordance with the terms of the Trust without ever having to set foot outside or in the Courthouse.